sourcecrypto/sourcecrypto.github.io/library/readme.md

 4. A dynamic front end where each item can have multiple tags and you can filter content with the tagging system

+There is some progress going for 3 and 4, but those aren't my specialties.
+Let me know if you'd like to get involved on that end of things and I'll connect you with some other folk.

+—ThankYou